Many common and beloved garden flowers are poisonous. I grow most of them and have had no issues but information is power.

-I am going to list 10 of the poisonous garden favorites that I actually grow now but the list of common plants that are poisonous is extensive.
+I am going to list 10 of the poisonous flowers that I actually grow now but the list of common plants that are poisonous is extensive.
 When you research it I would recommend using verifiable sources and not Joe Blows website or a sensational post on how someone has an allergic reaction to a plant.
-This list includes flowers that all or part are toxic to humans and animals if EATEN.
+This list includes flowers that all or part is toxic to humans and animals if EATEN.

 Most of them you would have to eat quite a bit to be lethal but even a little can make you sick. (be especially careful with puppies who will chew on things most adult dogs would turn their nose up at)

-1. Foxgloves…I guess that is a given and I don’t really need to list it but I will anyways..
+1. Foxgloves...I guess that is a given and I don’t really need to list it but I will anyway.